Plaquenil (Hydroxychloroquine Sulfate)

 Frequently Asked Questions

-No, Plaquenil is not addictive according to the medication information.
+No, Plaquenil is not considered addictive.

 Important Disclaimer